SAP/openui5-docs/docs/Cookbook_for_Testing_Controls_with_QUnit_0ddcc60.md

 ### Testing with Models

-When testing with models, you need to make sure that you also setup/destroy your model inside a test itself.
-OData tests will always be integration tests, since you will require multiple files in order to use the OData V2 mock server.
-You may use a factory method to do this.
+As your control should work together with models, it makes sense to do integration tests with a mock server.
+This is especially important for more complex controls, e.g. using paging.
+When testing with models, you need to make sure that you also set up/destroy the model itself inside your test.
+In the following, we will show an example using the OData V2 mock server:

-An example for setting up the OData V2 mock server is shown below:

 ``` js